top of page

 history

-At that time, originator Nathaniel S. Washington, Sr. was Athletic Director, Head Coach and Track Coordinator for the five black high schools in the county, namely: New Stanton,Matthew W. Gilbert, Douglas Anderson, Northwestern, and Stanton Vocational High School.
+At that time, originator Nathaniel S. Washington, Sr. was Athletic Director, Head Coach and Track Coordinator for the five black high schools in the county, namely: New Stanton, Matthew W. Gilbert, Douglas Anderson, Northwestern, and Stanton Vocational High School.

-Nat Washington was a close friend of Bob Hayes father and knew Bob as a student at Matthew W. Gilbert School where Washington was coaching before transferring to Douglas Anderson High School.
+Nat Washington was a close friend of Bob Hayes’ father and knew Bob as a student at Matthew W. Gilbert School where Washington was coaching before transferring to Douglas Anderson High School.

-In the 1964 Olympics, Bob ran in the slowest lane, tied the world record of 10.0 in the 100 meter race, and won two gold medals.
-Bob Hayes was once regarded as the "World's Fastest Human" and in the 1963 AAU meet in St. Louis, set a world record of 9.1 seconds in the 100 yard dash.
-He won the 100 meter dash in Tokyo, Japan with a time of 10 seconds flat, trying the world and Olympic records.
-In addition to the 100 yard dash record, Hayes held world marks in the 60 and 70 yard dashes.
+In the 1964 Olympics, Bob ran in the slowest lane, tied the world record of 10.0 in the 100-meter race, and won two gold medals.
+Bob Hayes was once regarded as the "World's Fastest Human" and in the 1963 AAU meet in St. Louis, set a world record of 9.1 seconds in the 100-yard dash.
+He won the 100-meter dash in Tokyo, Japan with a time of 10 seconds flat, trying the world and Olympic records.
+In addition to the 100-yard dash record, Hayes held world marks in the 60- and 70-yard dashes.

 When Hayes returned to the States on his way home to Jacksonville, Nat Washington phoned Bob and extended the congratulations of the City of Jacksonville, all the Jacksonville Coaches and friends of Bob.
 He then asked Bob for his permission to sponsor and name a track meet in his honor for his world accomplishment in track.
 That permission was granted.

-A committee was formed to assist with operating and conducting of the track meet.
-Serving on the original committee were Earl S. Kitching (then Head coach of Matthew W. Gilbert), Jimmie Johnson (then Coach at Northwestern High School), Willie Richardson (then Athletic Director of Northwestern High School), Edwin Lawson (then Athletic Director of James Weldon
+A committee was formed to assist with operating and conducting the track meet.
+Serving on the original committee were Earl S. Kitching (then Head coach of Matthew W. Gilbert), Jimmie Johnson (then Coach at Northwestern High School), Willie Richardson (then Athletic Director of Northwestern High School), Edwin Lawson (then Athletic Director of James Weldon Johnson High School), Bobby Grover, and Oliver Walker.
+Assistance was also provided by the City of Jacksonville Recreation Department.

-The meet grew the second year to include teams participating from three colleges, namely Edward Waters, South Carolina State, and Savannah State College of Georgia.
-High Schools attending the second meet were Raines, Matthew Gilbert, Stanton Vocational and Douglas Anderson of Jacksonville; Deaf and Blind School of St.Augustine; Fessenden of Ocala; Center High School of Waycross, Georgia; and Howard High of Ocala.
+The meet grew the second year to include teams participating from three colleges, Edward Waters, South Carolina State, and Savannah State College of Georgia.
+High Schools attending the second meet were Raines, Matthew Gilbert, Stanton Vocational and Douglas Anderson of Jacksonville; Deaf and Blind School of St. Augustine; Fessenden of Ocala; Center High School of Waycross, Georgia; and Howard High of Ocala.
 The winner of the second Bob Hayes Meet in 1965 was Raines High School of Jacksonville.

-Track and Field took on a new meaning in Jacksonville during the third year of the Bob Hayes Invitational Meet.Teams participating were: Stanton Vocational, Douglas Anderson, New Stanton, Matthew Gilbert and Raines (all from Jacksonville) , and Carver of Delray, Central of Palatka, Northwestern of Miami, Howard and Fessenden of Ocala, Lincoln High of Gainesville, Monroe of Cocoa Beach, Carver Height of Leesburg and Center of Waycross.
+Track and Field took on a new meaning in Jacksonville during the third year of the Bob Hayes Invitational Meet.
+Teams participating were Stanton Vocational, Douglas Anderson, New Stanton, Matthew Gilbert, and Raines (all from Jacksonville), and Carver of Delray, Central of Palatka, Northwestern of Miami, Howard and Fessenden of Ocala, Lincoln High of Gainesville, Monroe of Cocoa Beach, Carver Height of Leesburg and Center of Waycross.

-and will long be remembered as the coaches who gave Track and Field a new beginning in Jacksonville and in the State of Florida.
-Northwestern of Miami was the fourth year winner.
+Coach Louie Bing of Northwestern of Miami assisted by James Walker were commended and will long be remembered as the coaches who gave Track and Field a new beginning in Jacksonville and in the State of Florida.
+Northwestern of Miami was the fourth-year winner.

 During the 1978-1979 school year, the name of the meet was changed to Raines High Invitational because of the charges filed against Bob Hayes and his serving 10 months in the Texas investigation over a narcotic case.
 Losing the name only one year, it resumed in 1980 as the Bob Hayes Invitational and has continued.

-school meet, along with the assistane (2000) of the City of Jacksonville.
-We gladly welcomed Pepsi Bottling Company back on board (2001) as a co-sponsor and sponsor of the Middle School meet.
+Over the next five years (1996-2001), Siplin Enterprises would continue to sponsor the high school meet, along with the assistance of the City of Jacksonville in 2000.
+We gladly welcomed Pepsi Bottling Company back on board in 2001 as a co-sponsor and sponsor of the Middle School meet.

-Marking an Olympic Year and in conjunction with the State of Florida in celebration of the 1996 Olympics to be held in the United States (Atlanta, GA), an award winning ceremony was held, beginning the Friday Night before the Middle School Invitational with the Jacksonville Track Club carrying the Torch, in which Bob Hayes opened the 1964 Olympic games in Tokyo, Japan, from the birth place of Bob Hayes (Eastside) to Raines Stadium.
-Bob Hayes , received the torch in the stadium from the President of the Jacksonville Track Club, John Tensbroeck.
-Carrying the torch in his left hand and a bouquet of roses in his right hand, he circled the entire track once and proceeded down the middle of the oval reaching the 16' glass torch, assisted by the 1996 sponsor, Lewis Slipin and a Top Official from the state department lite the torch
+Marking the 1996 World Olympics held in Atlanta, GA and in conjunction with the State of Florida, an award-winning ceremony was held the Friday night before the Middle School Invitational with the Jacksonville Track Club carrying the Torch that Bob Hayes used to open the 1964 Olympic games in Tokyo, Japan, from the birthplace of Bob Hayes (Eastside) to Raines Stadium.
+Bob Hayes received the torch from the President of the Jacksonville Track Club, John Tenbroeck.
+Carrying the torch in his left hand and a bouquet of roses in his right hand, he circled the entire track once and proceeded down the middle of the oval reaching the 16' glass torch, assisted by the 1996 sponsor, Lewis Siplin, and a top official from the State Department.
+Once lit, the torch burned throughout the night.

-Ending the 1997 school year, Track Coach ,Athletic and Meet Director James Day retired from the Duval County School System after 39 year of dedicated service, but remained as Meet Director for the Bob Hayes.
-We salute him for his years of service.
+At the end of the 1997 school year, James “Coach” Day retired as track coach and Athletic Director of Raines High School of the Duval County School System after 39 years of dedicated service but remained as Meet Director for the Bob Hayes.

 Founders